hcalex1/level-designer/README.md

-# INF1015 Projet - Jeu Deadly Rooms
+# INF1015 Projet - Deadly Rooms

 ## Definitions:
 - *character*: The player's character though which he interacts with the game world